Care of the Elderly Horse

 Overweight horses can be at risk of suffering from laminitis so if your elderly horse is a “good doer” then dietary management including taking them off the field for periods of the day or putting on a muzzle while in the field will help them reduce weight.

 Invariably we will have had our elderly equine friends for many years and will have enjoyed many years of exercise and competing.
 As with humans, their bodies may show the signs of ageing through stiffness or low level lameness.
 There are many different causes of lameness in horses but invariably elderly horses will suffer from some form of “wear and tear” or arthritis.
 Discussions with and investigations by your vet will help to diagnose what is affected and to what extent.
 Long term low level pain management may help to allow your horse to live and long and comfortable retirement

-This blog has touched on the main points for caring for our older equine friends and helping to them to stay fit, healthy and happy long into their retirement.
-If you have any questions or would like some advice then please contact us here.
+We have touched on the main points for caring for our older equine friends and helping to them to stay fit, healthy and happy long into their retirement.
+If you have any questions or would like some advice then please contact us.